 As I'm writing this, I'm sitting alone at my desk eating lunch.
 Again.

-I’ve never worked in a city where I eat so many lunches alone.
-The reason is not because I’m unpopular.
+I've never worked in a city where I eat so many lunches alone.
+The reason is not because I'm unpopular.
+No, really.
 Well, OK, maybe.

 Actually, I believe the main reason is something else.
 It's traffic.

 Traffic in this city is so oppressive, so choking, as to be life altering.

 The standard lunch meeting is one victim.
 It's a daily routine in other places, but in Los Angeles, venturing out to meet someone for lunch can be a day killer.
 If it takes 45 minutes to arrive at a restaurant, that means it takes 45 minutes to get back.
 Add the hour and a half spent dining and chatting, and you've got a three-hour commitment.

 And if the three hours spent on the lunch meeting sets you back at work, it means you stay late to catch up.
 Add the hour or so commute thanks to traffic and by the time you land at home the kids already are in bed.
 Again.